 Breakdown of energy by type in all AGC Glass Europe plants

-The greatest part of the energy is used for the production of glass (melting the raw materials) and is obtained from natural gas (81% of the total energy use in 2018).
-Heavy Fuel Oil has been consistently reduced from 2002, to around 3% of the total energy use in 2018.
-Electricity accounts for only a minor share of 15% of the energy use in 2018 (See Fig. 8).
+The greatest part of the energy is used for the production of glass (melting the raw materials) and is obtained from natural gas (85% of the total energy use in 2021).
+Electricity accounts for only a minor share of 15% of the energy use in 2021 (see Fig. 8).

 In 2005 the European Emissions Trading System (EU ETS) was implemented.
 The float glass plants situated in the European Union are part of the scheme.